sidcha/dotfiles/README.md

   |--+-- scripts
   |   `---- other small scripts to do ad hoc things.
   |------deploy.sh
-  |   `----- Shell script to deploy all relavent customization
+  |   `----- Shell script to deploy all relevant customization

 ```